2011

 Shanghai Bistro Millbrae exterior decor

-Shanghai East has moved to Millbrae and changed names to Shanghai Bistro, with their staff and chef intact.
-The building’s sign still read Family China Bistro!
+Shanghai East has moved to Millbrae from San Mateo and changed names to Shanghai Bistro.
+Their staff and chef are intact.
 Spicy Empire has taken its place in its old 25th Ave location, San Mateo.
+The owner took over China Bistro in San Mateo in early 2013 but closed it later that year.

 Check out the review of Jade Garden in China to see what real Shanghainese places serve.
 Another must visit restaurant in Shanghai, China is Fu1039.